54 Facts: People

 UNPARALLELED PEOPLE (Facts 22–38)

 Get to know the faces, narratives, and cultures of our student body.
 Then imagine all these stories, merging with yours, as you become a bold and brilliant UCR Highlander.

 Fact 22: From UCR to the White House

-After graduating as a Highlander in 2012 with a bachelor's degree in biology, UCR alumnus Vedant Patel was recently appointed as the White House’s assistant press secretary for the Biden-Harris administration.
+After graduating as a Highlander in 2012 with a bachelor's degree in biology, UCR alumnus Vedant Patel was appointed as the White House’s assistant press secretary and spokesperson for the Biden administration.
 Prior to his White House gig, Patel served in high-profile press positions for the Democratic National Committee, Congresswoman Pramila Jayapal, and Congressman Mike Honda.

 During his time as a Highlander, Patel was a Resident Advisor at Pentland Hills Residence Hall, was active in the University’s Honors Program, a variety of clubs and student organizations, and spent time volunteering on local campaigns in the Riverside area.
 So, where did his love for civic engagement come from?
 Some of his high school teachers say it started with them.